becketalservices/beas-cnx-cloud/docs/AWS/chapter6.md

 1. [Configuring an NGINX server for long polling](https://help.hcltechsw.com/connections/v65/admin/install/inst_post_nginx.html)
 2. [Setting up and configuring a WAS proxy server for long poll testing](https://help.hcltechsw.com/connections/v65/admin/secure/t_admin_config_was_proxy.html)

-As the ingress controller on kuberentes is already an nginx server, the best option would be to configure it using option 1.
+As the ingress controller on kubernetes is already an nginx server, the best option would be to configure it using option 1.
 Unfortunately I found no configuration option to do so.
 Therefore the command just forwards the /push traffic to the backend infrastructure.
 Maybe there are better options available.
 In case you know one, please inform me about this.

 The created loadbalancer are also configured to support this long running requests by adding the annotation `service.beta.kubernetes.io/aws-load-balancer-connection-idle-timeout: "590"`.